Nathan Ngoumou

-Nathan N'Goumou Minpole (born 14 March 2000) is a professional footballer who plays as an attacking midfielder or winger for club Borussia Mönchengladbach.
+Nathan N'Goumou Minpole (born 14 March 2000) is a professional footballer who plays as a winger or attacking midfielder for Ligue 1 club Nice.
 Born in France, he plays for the Cameroon national team.

 Club career

 Toulouse

 A youth product of Toulouse, Ngoumou signed his first professional contract with his boyhood club in November 2018.
 He made his professional debut for Toulouse in a 2–1 Ligue 1 loss to Dijon on 24 May 2019.

 Borussia Mönchengladbach

 On 30 August 2022, Ngoumou signed a five-year contract with Borussia Mönchengladbach in Germany.

+Nice

+On 17 August 2026, Ngoumou joined Ligue 1 side Nice on a two-year contract.

 International career

 Born in France, Ngoumou is of Cameroonian and Gabonese descent.
 On 5 February 2019, he was called up to represent the France U19s.

 On 7 March 2025, Ngoumou's request to switch allegiance to Cameroon was approved by FIFA.

 Ngoumou made his debut for Cameroon national team on 19 March 2025 in a World Cup qualifier 0–0 draw against Eswatini, substituting Jackson Tchatchoua in the 78th minute.